From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 \section{Order-Enhanced Contrastive Learning}

-In this section, we provide a detailed explanation of the proposed OrdCon, beginning with the formulation of age feature extraction.
-We then explain the contrastive learning objectives based on order learning and metric learning, followed by a discussion on how the method can be applied to age estimation and AIFR.
+In this section, we provide a detailed explanation of the proposed OrdCon, beginning with the formulation of the age feature extraction.
+We then explain the contrastive learning objectives, followed by a discussion on how the method can be applied to age estimation and AIFR.
 Fig. \ref{fig:architecture} shows the workflow of the proposed method.